Dennis198/DotSerial/README.md

 ---

 ## 📌 Notes
-- Use DotSerialXML for Xml and DotSerialJSON for Json.
+- Use DotSerialXML for Xml, DotSerialJSON for Json or DotSerialYAML for yaml.
 - Properties without **`DSPropertyID`** are ignored.
 - ID '-1' should not be used.
-- Currently only **XML and Json format** is supported. **YAML** and other formats will be added in the future.
+- Currently only **XML, Json and Yaml format** is supported.
+Other formats will be added in the future.

 ---